How can extension cords become dangerous?

 One final note: a damaged extension cord should be thrown away, not repaired.
 “Repaired” extension cords are a prime fire hazard.

-Also, see our blog post Can I run an electric power cord or extension cord through the wall?
+Also, see our blog posts What does over-fused mean? and Can I run an electric power cord or extension cord through the wall?

 To learn more about electrical wiring, devices, and receptacles, see these other blog posts: